Fostering Diversity in HIV Research

 Emergency Department: Division of Global Health and Human Rights – Global Health Innovations and Leadership Fellowship

 The Massachusetts General Hospital (MGH) Division of Global Health and Human Rights (GHHR), housed within the Department of Emergency Medicine, is accepting applications for the Global Health Innovations and Leadership Fellowship.
-The fellowship is in its 10th year and is focused on developing high impact, sustainable solutions to address some of the most intractable challenges confronting the poor.
-Applications due: October 31, 2016
+The fellowship is focused on developing high impact, sustainable solutions to address some of the most intractable challenges confronting the poor.

 Directed by Susan M. Briggs, MD, MPH, FACS, The International Trauma and Disaster Institute (ITDI) at Massachusetts General Hospital is an academic center of excellence for trauma and disaster education, preparedness and response.